markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![Service Plan Center](./assets/lesson-4/3600-service-plan-center.png)

-Now let's add CSS grid by declaring it in the grid container.
+Now let's add CSS Grid by declaring it in the grid container.

 > **Pause**: How many columns and rows will our service table require?
 >